 The constitution allows freedom of religious practice, freedom of worship, and freedom of assembly for religious services, provided these freedoms are not used "to commit evil and licentious acts" or "do what is contrary to the law and peace of the land."
-The constitution requires that the Sabbath, which the government recognizes as Sunday, be "kept holy" and prohibits commercial transactions on the Sabbath, except essential services after approval by the minister of police.
+The constitution requires that the Sabbath, which the government recognizes as Sunday, be "kept holy" and prohibits commercial transactions on the Sabbath, except essential services after approval by the Minister of Police, and certain restaurants and retail stores.
 The law also prohibits many recreational activities and sports on the Sabbath.
+The law applies to both Christians and non-Christians

 The law does not require registration of religious groups.
-Any group of individuals may gather together, worship, and practice their faith without informing the government or seeking its permission.
-A religious group, however, must register to be eligible for specific benefits such as recognition of clergy as marriage officers, tax exemptions on nonbusiness income, importation of goods for religious purposes, fundraising, protection of a denomination's name, and access to broadcasting on public channels.
-Registration as a religious group requires an application to the Ministry of Commerce, Trade, Innovation, and Labor, accompanied by certified copies of the group's rules and constitution, a declaration detailing any other trust in which the applicant holds assets, a witness' signature, and a 115 pa'anga (\$52) application fee.
-It is a legal requirement that if a group elects to register with the Ministry of Commerce, Trade, Innovation, and Labor, it must also register with the Ministry of Revenue and Customs as a nonprofit organization.
-There are no additional requirements to register with the Ministry of Revenue and Customs once a group is registered as a separate legal entity with the Ministry of Commerce, Trade, Innovation, and Labor.
+Any group may gather together, worship, and practice their faith without informing the government or seeking its permission.
+A religious group, however, must register to be eligible for specific benefits, such as recognition of clergy as marriage officers; tax exemptions on nonbusiness income, importation of goods for religious purposes, and fundraising; protection of a denomination's name; and access to broadcasting on public channels.
+Registration as a religious group requires an application to the Ministry of Commerce, Trade, Innovation, and Labor, accompanied by certified copies of the group's rules and constitution, a declaration detailing any other trust in which the applicant holds assets, a witness's signature, and a 115 pa'anga (\$52) application fee.
+If a group elects to register with the Ministry of Commerce, Trade, Innovation, and Labor, the law requires it also to register with the Ministry of Revenue and Customs as a nonprofit organization.

 The law allows religious leaders to legalize marriages.
-According to the law, only marriages solemnized by church ministers are legally recognized, and no other marriage is valid.
+According to the law, only marriages solemnized by clergy or religious officiants, who must be Christian, are legally recognized, and no other marriage is valid.
+Those non-Christians unwilling to be married by a Christian minister have no legal options to marry.

 Religious groups may operate schools, and a number do so.
-In public schools, the government allows religious groups to offer an hour-long program of religious education with students once per week but does not require schools to do so.
+There are no schools operated by non-Christian religious groups.
+In public schools, the government allows religious groups to offer an hour-long program of religious education to students once per week but does not require schools to do so.
 In public schools where religious education is provided, students are required to attend the program led by the representative of their respective denomination.
 Students whose faith does not send a representative are required to take a study period during the hour devoted to religious education.